udexon/EMYL/E003_Online_Tipping.md

 Consider a scenario where Sender A who lives in country P wishes to send an amount X in currency K to Recipient B who lives in country Q.

+Step 1: Verifying payment chain (identifying Agents)

-Sender A requests Recipient B's public key.
-A encrypts message MA (Datong payment token) and sends token to B. Recipient B decrypts message using own private key.
+  - Sender A requests Recipient B's public key.
+  - A encrypts message MA (Datong payment token) and sends token to Recipient B.
+  - Recipient B decrypts message using own private key.

-Sender A must include own public key in payment token, so that Recipient B can encrypt message MB and send it to Agent C, who lives in the same country Q as B.
+Sender A must include own public key in payment token, so that Recipient B can encrypt message MB and send it to Agent D, who lives in the same country Q as B.

-Then Agent C can send an encrypted message to Agent D, who lives in the same country P as Sender A, to verify payment.
+- Then Agent D can send an encrypted message to Agent C, who lives in the same country P as Sender A, to verify payment.

+Step 2: Execute payment transactions

-Once the payment chain is verified, Agent C may collect cash from Sender A physically or use the national banking system in country P to collect the payment.
-Agent C will pay Agent D using their own international payment method.
-Agent B can then pay Recipient B cash physically in person, or using the national banking system in country Q.
+- Once the payment chain is verified, Agent C may collect cash from Sender A physically or use the national banking system in country P to collect the payment.
+- Agent C will pay Agent D using their own international payment method.
+- Agent D can then pay Recipient B cash physically in person, or using the national banking system in country Q.

 After Sender A sends the token to Recipient B, presumably via a mobile chat service such as WhatsApp, Sender B will use a Datong app to process then token, then send a new token to Agent C. Agent C again will use a Datong app to process the token, and send a new token to Agent D. Agent D will also use a Datong app to process the token, and send a new token to Sender A.